OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-15.md

 ## Acts 15:35

-But Paul and Barnabas stayed in Antioch, teaching and preaching the word of the Lord, with many others also.
+But Paul and Barnabas remained in Antioch, where they, along with many others, taught and preached the word of the Lord.

 ---

 ## Acts 15:36

-Now after some days Paul said to Barnabas,
-“Let’s return and visit the brothers and sisters in every city in which we proclaimed the word of the Lord, and see how they are.”
+Some time later, Paul said to Barnabas, “Let us return and visit the believers in all the towns where we preached the word of the Lord and see how they are doing.”

 ## Acts 15:37

-Barnabas wanted to take John, called Mark, along with them also.
+Barnabas wanted to take John, also called Mark, with them.

 ## Acts 15:38

-But Paul was of the opinion that they should not take him along,
-who had deserted them in Pamphylia and had not gone with them to the work.
+But Paul did not think it wise to take him, because he had deserted them in Pamphylia and had not continued with them in the work.

 ## Acts 15:39

-Now it turned into such a sharp disagreement that they separated from one another,
-and Barnabas took Mark with him and sailed away to Cyprus.
+They had such a sharp disagreement that they parted company.
+Barnabas took Mark and sailed for Cyprus,

 ## Acts 15:40

-But Paul chose Silas and left after being entrusted by the brothers to the grace of the Lord.
+but Paul chose Silas and departed, commended by the believers to the grace of the Lord.

 ## Acts 15:41

-And he was travelling through Syria and Cilicia, strengthening the churches.
+He travelled through Syria and Cilicia, strengthening the churches.